 Note: You cannot store a backup image of Windows on the same partition that Windows is installed on.
 So, if you only have a C: partition you cannot create a backup image of Windows and store it on C.

 Is It That Important?
 The eagle eyed reader will have noticed that all the advantages above relate to backups, disaster recovery and worst case scenarios like massive virus attack.
-There are no major performance benefits to partitioning a hard drive but the time you will most benefit from partitioning is the time when it is too late to do so – which is why we advise doing it before you need to.
+There are no major performance benefits to dividing up a hard drive but the time you will most benefit from partitioning is the time when it is too late to do so – which is why we advise doing it before you need to.

 To find out how to do it, see our article on how to partition a hard drive.